Public Safety / Infrastructure

 Dominion Virginia Power supplies electricity to all of York County, including multi-phased power to each industrial park.

 Virginia Natural Gas supplies Industrial Parks and other commercial areas of the County with natural gas.

-Verizon and Cox Communications provide telephone service, high-tech fiber optics, and digital communications.
+Verizon , Cox Communications and Lumos Networks provide telephone service, high-tech fiber optics, and digital communications.
 This extensive high-tech infrastructure has led to the region's number ten national ranking in Internet penetration.
-Several satellite internet providers are also available such as Exede and Hughes Network.
+Several satellite internet providers are also available such as Viasat and Hughes Network.